Ahket-net/docs/MD/CADET Reference Manual.md

 ## Claim (CL):

-**Description**: \
+**Description**:\
-A sequence of bytes whose structure is defined by Claim Template.
+CL is a sequence of bytes whose structure is defined by a Claim Template.

 **Components**: \
 - `CLT`: The CLT defining the Claim structure.

 - `variableValues`: The values of the `variables` of the CLT and match the `variable type`.

-`CL = define(CLT, variableValues)`, where `define` means the creation of a json object.
+- CL = define(CLT, variableValues)`, where `define` means the creation of a json object.

-Here is a generic JSON form of CL:
+The generic JSON form of CL is
 ```json
 {
 "CL": {